rsutphin/capistrano_push_to_remote_cache_spike/README.md

 Capistrano's `:copy` strategy can do this, at the cost of re-copying the entire codebase from the local machine to the server on every deploy.
-This strategy use `git` to only push what has changed.
+This strategy takes advantage of git to only transfer what has changed.

 ## See it in action